viethuy72/bankee_project/README.md

 // bad
 import Footer from './Footer/index'

-// bad because don't use export default import Footer from './Footer'
+// bad because don't use export default for components import Footer from './Footer'

 // good